IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

 Train on GPU
 ^^^^^^^^^^^^
-But the beauty is all the magic you can do with the trainer flags.
+The beauty of Lightning is all the magic you can do with the trainer flags.
 For instance, to run this model on a GPU:

 .. code-block:: python